gilzamir18/AI4U/README.md

     * Anaconda Python "3.7" version.
     * Unity >= 2019.4 (64 bits for Windows)

-Unfortunately, UnityRemotePlugin does not have support for mobile applications.
+Unfortunately, AI4U does not have support for mobile applications.

 # Development Stage: Alpha 5.